alibaba/elastic-rdma-drivers/kernel/README.md

 Overview
 ========
-Elastic RDMA Adapter (ERDMA) enables large-scale RDMA acceleration capability in Alibaba ECS environment, initially offered in g7re instance.
+Elastic RDMA Adapter (ERDMA) enables large-scale RDMA acceleration capability in Alibaba ECS environment, offered in all generation 8 instances.

 It can improve the efficiency of large-scale distributed computing and communication significantly and expand dynamically with the cluster scale of Alibaba Cloud.